razor-network/docs/docs/FAQ.md

 ## Who can run a node?
 Razor Network is permissionless and decentralized.
 Anyone can run a node in the network provided they have enough Schells.

-## How can I earn Schells?
-Schells can be earned by becoming a staker in the network.
-Schells are earned in the form of block rewards in the network.

 ## I have more questions
 For a detailed introduction, please check  [What is Razor Network?](explainer.md)